UniMath/agda-unimath/src/metric-spaces/action-on-cauchy-approximations-short-maps-metric-spaces.lagda.md

   (lim : type-Metric-Space A)
   where abstract

-  preserves-limit-map-cauchy-approximation-short-map-Metric-Space :
+  preserves-limit-map-short-map-cauchy-pseudocompletion-Metric-Space :
     is-limit-cauchy-approximation-Metric-Space A a lim →
     is-limit-cauchy-approximation-Metric-Space
       ( B)
-      ( map-cauchy-approximation-short-map-Metric-Space A B f a)
+      ( map-short-map-cauchy-pseudocompletion-Metric-Space A B f a)
-      ( map-short-map-Metric-Space A B f lim) preserves-limit-map-cauchy-approximation-short-map-Metric-Space
+      ( map-short-map-Metric-Space A B f lim) preserves-limit-map-short-map-cauchy-pseudocompletion-Metric-Space
     is-lim-a ε δ =
     is-short-map-short-map-Metric-Space A B
       ( f)